Trimad/Sandbox/README.md

   2. glynn
   3. julia
   4. mandelbrot
+### render
+If you don't include this keyword, the fractal won't render.
+You would omit this keyword if you wanted to load from a save file instead.
 ### load
 * Optional keyword
 * If you've previously rendered a fractal and saved its configuration using the "save" keyword you can redraw it without have to re-render it.
-### render
-If you don't include this keyword, the fractal won't render.
-You would omit this keyword if you wanted to load from a save file instead.
 ### save
 * Optional keyword
 * If you'd like to save the data of a rendered fractal so you can re-render it without having to draw it, use the save keyword.
 * A settings.json, distance.dat and exposure.dat will be saved on your desktop along with the drawn image.
-### [shade]
+### [shader]
 * Optional
 * Post-processes the render.
 It's not recommended to omit this keyword because drawing a raw exposure without normalizing it to an ARGB color space rarely produces anything visually interesting.
 * Acceptable values: